oracle-livelabs/adb/shared/adb-develop-rag-apps/select-ai-api/select-ai-api.md

 ### Prerequisites

-* This lab requires the completion of the previous labs that deployed your Autonomous Database.
+* This lab requires the completion of the previous labs that deployed your Autonomous AI Database.

 ## Task 1: Overview of Select AI